nsidc/NSIDC-Data-Tutorials/README.md

 ### Tutorial Environments

 Although the nsidc-tutorial environment should run all the notebooks in this repository, we also include tutorial-specific environments that will only contain the dependencies for them.
-If we don't want to "pollute" our conda environments and we are only going to work with one of the tutorials we recommend to use them instead of the `nsdic-tutorial` environment.
+If we don't want to "pollute" our conda environments and we are only going to work with one of the tutorials we recommend to use them instead of the `nsidc-tutorial` environment.
 The steps to install them are exactly the same but the environment files are inside the environment folders in each of the tutorials. e.g. for ITS_LIVE

 ```bash
 cd notebooks/itslive